WTO clinches first global trade deal in its history

 That should reassure smaller nations in the 160-member WTO.
 Many had feared India's tough stance would prompt the United States and the European Union to turn their backs on the WTO and concentrate on smaller trading clubs instead, ending hopes of trade reforms benefiting all.

-European Trade Commissioner Cecilia Malmstrom said the agreement had confirmed the WTO's role at the center of international trade policy.
+European Trade Commissioner Cecilia Malmstrom said the agreement had confirmed the WTO's role at the centre of international trade policy.

 "In short: the WTO is back in business."